Europa Park

 Preface

-Well, who would have thought that Batavia would actually burn down one day.
-Two years after the disaster at Europa Park, we were determined not to miss the new edition of the Piraten in Batavia dark ride, as well as some of the other novelties of the last three years.
+Who would have thought that Batavia would actually burn down one day?
+Two years after the disaster at Europa Park, we were determined not to miss the new iteration of the Piraten in Batavia dark ride, as well as some of the other novelties of the last three years.

 The Novelties of Europa Park